tangobreath/tangobreath.github.io/mission.md

   </p>

   <div>
-    By guiding a slow sequence of tango-based movement, we are able to break down and focus on every aspect of each individual movement, from weight changes, to linear movement, to circular, or spiral, movement.
+    By guiding a slow sequence of tango-based movement which begins wit mindfulness, we are able to break down and focus on every aspect of each individual movement, from weight changes, to linear movement, to circular, or spiral, movement.
 In so doing, my students are able to develop body awareness, body memory, strength, and natural, graceful, and powerful movement.
   </div>
 </div>